-Recent Forums and other CGS-MN sponsored events that were video-recorded are available below.
+Below are recordings from all our recent forums and other CGS-MN sponsored events.
 Additional Further Reading and Web-Based Resources on each Forum topic will also be added to this page.

 Click Here to view past Third Thursday Forum topics (2000 - 2017)